-At any stage during the Engagement, RUTLAND LEARNING TRUST will promptly on request return to GLAPTHORN all and any GLAPTHORN Property in its or the Rutland Learning Trust's possession.
+At any stage during the Engagement, the RUTLAND LEARNING TRUST will promptly on request return to GLAPTHORN all and any GLAPTHORN Property in its possession.

 Data protection

-RUTLAND LEARNING TRUST shall procure that the Rutland Learning Trust consents to GLAPTHORN holding and processing data relating to him for legal, personnel, administrative and management purposes and in particular to the processing of any "sensitive personal data" (as defined in the Data Protection Act 1998) relating to the Rutland Learning Trust including, as appropriate:
+The Rutland Learning Trust consents to GLAPTHORN holding and processing data relating to the Trust for legal, personnel, administrative and management purposes and in particular to the processing of any "sensitive personal data" (as defined in the Data Protection Act 1998) relating to the Rutland Learning Trust including, as appropriate.

-Information about the Rutland Learning Trust's physical or mental health or condition in order to monitor sickness absence;

-The Rutland Learning Trust's racial or ethnic origin or religious or similar beliefs in order to monitor compliance with equal opportunities legislation; and

-Information relating to any criminal proceedings in which the Rutland Learning Trust has been involved for insurance purposes and in order to comply with legal requirements and obligations to third parties

-RUTLAND LEARNING TRUST consents (and shall procure that the Rutland Learning Trust consents) to GLAPTHORN making such information available to those who provide products or services to GLAPTHORN such as advisers, regulatory authorities, governmental or quasi-governmental organisations and potential purchasers of GLAPTHORN or any part of its business.
+The RUTLAND LEARNING TRUST consents to GLAPTHORN making such information available to those who provide products or services to GLAPTHORN such as advisers, regulatory authorities, governmental or quasi-governmental organisations and potential purchasers of GLAPTHORN or any part of its business.

-RUTLAND LEARNING TRUST shall comply, and shall procure that the Rutland Learning Trust shall comply, with GLAPTHORN's data protection policy and relevant obligations under the Data Protection Act 1998 and associated codes of practice when processing personal data relating to any employee, pupil, governor, worker, customer, supplier or agent of GLAPTHORN.
+The Rutland Learning Trust shall comply, with GLAPTHORN's data protection policy and relevant obligations under the Data Protection Act 1998 and associated codes of practice when processing personal data relating to any employee, pupil, governor, worker, customer, supplier or agent of GLAPTHORN.

 Intellectual property

-RUTLAND LEARNING TRUST warrants to GLAPTHORN that it will, upon request, obtain from the Rutland Learning Trust a written and valid assignment of all existing and future Intellectual Property Rights in any Inventions and of all materials embodying such rights and that the Rutland Learning Trust has agreed to hold on trust for RUTLAND LEARNING TRUST any such rights in which the legal title has not passed (or will not pass) to RUTLAND LEARNING TRUST.
+The RUTLAND LEARNING TRUST warrants to GLAPTHORN that it will, upon request, obtain from the Rutland Learning Trust a written and valid assignment of all existing and future Intellectual Property Rights in any Inventions and of all materials embodying such rights and that the Rutland Learning Trust has agreed to hold on trust for RUTLAND LEARNING TRUST any such rights in which the legal title has not passed (or will not pass) to RUTLAND LEARNING TRUST.

-RUTLAND LEARNING TRUST hereby assigns to GLAPTHORN all existing and future Intellectual Property Rights in any Inventions and all materials embodying these rights to the fullest extent permitted by law.
-Insofar as they do not vest automatically by operation of law or under this agreement, RUTLAND LEARNING TRUST holds legal title in these rights and inventions on trust for GLAPTHORN.
+The RUTLAND LEARNING TRUST hereby assigns to GLAPTHORN all existing and future Intellectual Property Rights in any Inventions and all materials embodying these rights to the fullest extent permitted by law.
+Insofar as they do not vest automatically by operation of law or under this agreement, the RUTLAND LEARNING TRUST holds legal title in these rights and inventions on trust for GLAPTHORN.

-RUTLAND LEARNING TRUST undertakes to GLAPTHORN:
+The RUTLAND LEARNING TRUST undertakes to GLAPTHORN:

 To notify to GLAPTHORN in writing full details of all Inventions promptly on their creation;